kamushadenes/chloe/README.md

 ./chloe
 ```

-For more information pertaining each interface, see the [docs](docs/).

 ## Configuration

 See [docs/configuration.md](docs/configuration.md) for more information.

 ## Contributing

 We welcome contributions!
-If you would like to improve Chloe, please follow these steps:
+If you would like to improve Chloe, please check out the [Contributing Guide](CONTRIBUTING.md).

-1. Fork the repository
-2. Make your changes
-3. Open a pull request

 ## License

-Chloe is licensed under the [MIT License](LICENSE).
+Chloe is licensed under the [MIT License](LICENSE.md).

 ## References